shivangibithel/ACMR_demo/README.md

 ### Reproducing the results of "Adversarial Cross-modal Retrieval (ACMR) using a comparator framework"

-To run the demo:
+To run the demo: checkout the Ipython Notebook

-    # Wikipedia dataset
-    python train_adv_crossmodal_simple_wiki.py # with contrastive loss
-    python train_adv_crossmodal_triplet_wiki.py # with triplet loss

-I have prepared the data in the "./data" folder.
-If you have any question, please contact Bokun Wang at shivangibithel@gmail.com.
+If you have any questions regarding use of framework, please contact Shivangi Bithel at shivangibithel@gmail.com.

 [1]  Bokun Wang, Yang Yang, Xing Xu, Alan Hanjalic, and Heng Tao Shen.
 "Adversarial Cross-Modal Retrieval".
 In Proceedings of 25th ACM International Conference on Multimedia (ACM MM), 2017.